-Colonial Beekeepers "Getting Started in Beekeeping" presentation will be a great opportunity for those of you considering beekeeping to come out and see what it is all about!
-We will have a meet and greet informational meeting where folks can come out and just consider whether beekeeping makes any sense for themselves and their situation.
-A try-before-you-buy session, if you will,
+Colonial Beekeepers February "Getting Started in Beekeeping" presentation will be a great opportunity for those of you considering beekeeping to come out and see what it is all about!

 We are a group of beekeepers from the Peninsula and Middle Peninsula areas of Virginia.
 Members range from as far south as Hampton, to as far north as Middlesex, to as far east as Mathews and all points between.
 Our purposes are many: